British English vs American English

 Quotation Marks:

-For a much more detailed analysis, check out the Wikipedia page, Comparison of American and British English.
+For a more detailed analysis, see Wikipedia: Comparison of American and British English.